-- C. If informed assent cannot be obtained after consulting with the third party, then the evaluator shall refer the case back to the community supervision team or the court. - 2.040 The evaluator shall be sensitive to any cultural, ethnic, developmental, sexual orientation, gender, medical and/or educational issues, or disabilities that become known during the evaluation. - 2.050 To ensure the most accurate prediction of risk for sex offenders, the following evaluation modalities are all required in performing a sex offense-specific evaluation: - Use of instruments that have specific relevance to evaluating sex offenders - Use of instruments with demonstrated reliability and validity - Examination and integration of criminal justice information and other collateral information, including: - The details of the current offense - Documents that describe victim trauma, when available - Scope of offender's sexual behavior other than the current offense that may be of concern - Structured clinical and sexual history interview - Offense-specific psychological testing and standardized assessments/instruments - Testing of deviant arousal or interest (i.e. Plethysmograph, Abel Screening or other Viewing Response Time (VT) instruments. - Use of at least one validated risk assessment instrument that was normed on a population most similar to the offender being evaluated.
+If informed assent cannot be obtained after consulting with the third party, then the evaluator shall refer the case back to the community supervision team or the court.

+- 2.300 The evaluator shall be sensitive to any cultural, ethnic, developmental, sexual orientation, gender, medical and/or educational issues, or disabilities that become known during the evaluation. - 2.400 To ensure the most accurate prediction of risk for clients, the following evaluation modalities are all required in performing a sex offense-specific evaluation47: - Use of instruments that have specific relevance to evaluating clients - Use of instruments with demonstrated reliability and validity - Examination and integration of criminal justice data and other collateral information including: - The details of the current offense - O Documents that describe victim trauma, when available - O Scope of client's sexual behavior other than the current offense that may be of concern - Structured clinical and sexual history interview